ycpcs/cs101-spring2018/submitting.md

 > [https://cs.ycp.edu/marmoset](https://cs.ycp.edu/marmoset)

+Click on the course link.
 You should see a list of labs and assignments, something like the following (click for full size):

 > <a href="img/marmoset-inboxes.png"><img alt="screenshot" style="width: 400px;" src="img/marmoset-inboxes.png" /></a>